nschlia/ffmpegfs/README.md

 At this point, files like `/mnt/music/**.flac` and `/mnt/music/**.ogg` will show up as `/mnt/ffmpegfs/**.mp4`.

 Audio bitrates will be reduced to 256 KBit, video to 1.5 MBit.
-If the source bitrate is less it will not be scaled up but rather left at the lower value.
+If the source bitrate is lower, it will not be scaled up but rather left at the lower value.

 Note that the "allow_other" option by default can only be used by root.
-You must either run FFmpegfs as root or better add a "user_allow_other" key to /etc/fuse.conf.
+You must either run FFmpegfs as root or better yet, add a "user_allow_other" key to /etc/fuse.conf.

-"allow_other" is required to allow any user access to the mount, by default this is only possible for the user who launched FFmpegfs.
+"allow_other" is required to allow any user access to the mount.
+By default, this is only possible for the user who launched FFmpegfs.

 Examples: